-Agii Deka is Corfu’s second highest hill, blanketed in olive groves and vineyards, the vegetation is lish, and in season you will find many rare wild orchids, wild cyclamen, and the delicate autumn crocus.
+Agii Deka is Corfu’s second-highest hill, blanketed in olive groves and vineyards, the vegetation is lush, and in the season you will find many rare wild orchids, wild cyclamen, and the delicate autumn crocus.

-The track is tarmaced all the way but extremely narrow, and follows the old donkey route all the way to the village of Ano Garouna.
+The track is tarmacked all the way but extremely narrow, and follows the old donkey route all the way to the village of Ano Garouna.

 An easy descent takes you to the village of Kato Garouna and thence down to the beach at Agios Gordios for a well-earned swim in the clear blue water of Ionian sea.